Random networks with sublinear preferential attachment: The giant component: Introduction

-\end{itemize} Observe that running percolation with retention parameter~$p$ on the network $\cG_N$ with attachment rule~$f$ leads to a network which stochastically dominates the network with attachment rule $pf$.
-Only if $f$ is constant, say $f(k)=\beta$, these random networks coincide and the obvious criterion for existence of a giant component in this case is $p>\frac1{4\beta}$.
-This is in line with the formal criterion obtained by letting $\gamma\downarrow 0$ in~\eqref{percocrit}. \end{remark}
+\end{longlist} Observe that running percolation with retention parameter $p$ on the network $\cG_N$ with attachment rule $f$ leads to a network which stochastically dominates the network with attachment rule $pf$.
+Only if $f$ is constant, say $f(k)=\beta$, these random networks coincide, and the obvious criterion for existence of a giant component in this case is $p>\frac1{4\beta}$.
+This is in line with the formal criterion obtained by letting $\gamma \downarrow0$ in \eqref{percocrit}. \end{remark}

-We now define a multitype branching random walk, which represents an idealization of the exploration of the neighbourhood of a vertex in the infinite network $\cG_\infty$ and which is at the heart of our results on the sizes of connected components in the network.
-Particle \emph{positions} are on the real line and \emph{types} are in the space ${\mathcal S}$.
-The initial particle is of type $\ell$ with arbitrary starting position.
-Recall the definition of the pure birth Markov process $(Z_t \colon t \geq 0)$ and denote the associated semigroup by $(P_t \colon t \geq 0)$.
-For $\tau\geq 0$, let $(Z_t^{\tsup\tau} \colon t \geq 0)$ be the same process conditioned to have a birth at time~$\tau$.
-This process can be formally defined via its compensator
+We now define a multitype branching random walk, which represents an idealization of the exploration of the neighborhood of a vertex in the infinite network $\cG_\infty$ and which is at the heart of our results on the sizes of connected components in the network.
+A heuristic explanation of the approximation of the local neighborhoods of typical points in the networks by this branching random walk will be given at the beginning of Section~\ref{se7}.

+In the multitype branching random walk particles have \textit{positions} on the real line and \textit{types} in the space ${\mathcal S}$. \footnote {Although the distinction of type and space appears arbitrary at this point, it turns out that the resulting structure of a branching random walk with a compact typespace, rather than a multitype branching process with noncompact typespace, is essential for the analysis.} The initial particle is of type $\ell$ with arbitrary starting position.
+Recall the definition of the pure birth Markov process $(Z_t \dvtx t \geq0)$.
+For $\tau\geq0$, let $(Z_t^{\tsupp\tau} \dvtx t \geq0)$ be the same process conditioned to have a birth at time $\tau$.

-Each particle of type~$\ell$ in position~$x$ generates offspring \begin{itemize} \item to its right of type~$\ell$ with relative positions at the jumps of the process $(Z_t \colon t \geq 0)$; \item to its left with relative positions distributed according to the Poisson point process $\Pi$ on $(-\infty,0]$ with intensity measure
+Each particle of type $\ell$ in position $x$ generates offspring: \begin{itemize} \item to its right of type $\ell$ with relative positions at the jumps of the process $(Z_t \dvtx t \geq0)$; \item to its left with relative positions distributed according to the Poisson point process $\Pi$ on $(-\infty,0]$ with intensity measure

 and type being the distance to the parent particle. \end{itemize}